ausd-io/ausd/doc/standards/bip21-ecash-additions.md

 Additional outputs will be sent at the `nth` output index, where `n` is the order of appearance of the `addr` param.

-7. eCash supports simple token sends
+7. ausCash supports simple token sends

 -   bip21 token send txs are limited to one recipient and one specified token qty recipient output
 -   Token output value is dust (546 satoshis)